 The Tree Maintenance Division maintains tree wells, plants new and removes decaying/diseased trees, removes tree hazards such as fallen branches, trims branches that have overgrown street signs and traffic signals, removes storm debris, and conducts weed abatement and pest control services for City facilities.

 Each City tree is trimmed approximately once every three to four years.
-Click here for a list of the streets where tree-trimming activities are anticipated during July through June.
 To obtain your specific neighborhoods tree-trimming schedule, contact the Tree Maintenance Division at (310) 253-6420.

 Property owners are not allowed to trim or remove City-owned trees located in parkways.
 All City-owned trees are maintained by the Public Works Department and its private contractor.
 Property owners can contact the Public Works Department to request an assessment of City-owned trees by the City's Urban Forester.
 To formally request the removal of a tree, an application can be obtained and filed (with the applicable filing fee) from the Engineering public counter at City Hall.
 Please note that submittal of the application does not guarantee removal of the tree; certain criteria which are outlined on the application must be met.